zipaJopa/open-mcp-client/README.md

 pnpm run dev-agent
 ```

-This approach makes it easier to spot and debug issues in either the frontend or agent components.

-Alternatively, you can run both services together with a single command:
+Alternatively, you can run both services together with:

 ```bash
 pnpm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Architecture

-The code is factored into 2 parts:
+The codebase is split into two main parts:

-1. The `/agent` folder: A LangGraph agent that connects to MCP servers and calls their tools
+1. `/agent` **folder** – A LangGraph agent that connects to MCP servers and calls their tools.

-2. The `/app` folder: a frontend application that uses CopilotKit for UI and state synchronization.
+2. `/app` **folder** – A frontend application using CopilotKit for UI and state synchronization.